dvidelabs/flatcc/doc/security.md

 unpexcted endian encoding but at least make it safe to access.

+## Thread Safety

+There is no thread safety on the FlatBuffers API but read access does not mutate any state.
+Every read location is a temporary variable so as long as the application code is otherwise sane, it is safe read a buffer from multiple threads and if the buffer is placed on cache line alignment (typically 64 or 128 bytes) it is also efficient without false sharing.

+A verifier is also safe to use because it it only reads from a buffer.

+A builder is inherently NOT safe for multihreaded access.
+However, with proper synchronization there is nothing preventing one thread from doing the grunt work and another putting the high level pieces together as long as only one thread at a time is access the builder object, or the associated allocator and emitter objects.
+From a performance perspective this doesn't make much sense, but it might from an architectural perspective.

+A builder object can be cleared and reused after a buffer is constructed or abandoned.
+The clear operation can optionally reduce the amount of memory or keep all the memory from the previous operation.
+In either case it is safe for new thread to use the builder after it is cleared but two threads cannot use the builder at the same time.

+It is fairly cheap to create a new builder object, but of course cheaper to reuse existing memory.
+Often the best option is for each thread to have its own builder and own memory and defer any sharing to the point where the buffer is finished and readable.

 ## Schema Evolution

 Accessing a buffer that was created by a more recent of a FlatBuffers